What is a PA?

 • Certification Renewal: The CCPA designation must be renewed every five years, which includes demonstrating ongoing professional development and maintaining a current practice.

-Physician Assistants' scope of practice in Canada encompasses a wide range of medical and clinical responsibilities, allowing them to provide comprehensive and patient-centred care in collaboration with a supervising physician.
+PA scope of practice in Canada encompasses a wide range of medical and clinical responsibilities, allowing provision of comprehensive and patient-centred care in collaboration with a supervising physician.

 This includes both ongoing prescriptions for chronic conditions and short-term medications for acute illnesses.